walles/exactype/README.md

 * Add long long press support to some key at the right of the keyboard and make sure the popup gets a reasonable position.
 * Make long pressing SHIFT lock the numeric keyboard in place
+* In all keyboard modes, put Backspace bottom right